gxf1212/notes/research/Figure-plotting.md

 3. Using Editing Mode to Move Atoms

-   Now, please set the mouse mode to Editing, and CTRL-Left-drag on an atom.
+   Now, please set the mouse mode to Editing, and CTRL-Left-drag on an atom. 只有在3-button editing下才能编辑分子

+   extract all you want to move as an object -> shifting to 3-button Editing mode; then shift + mouse M (click precisely on the object you want to move) to move entire object along 2D plane, shift + left click to rotate, shift + right click to move along Z-axis (entire molecule).
+In viewing mode, shift + left drag to select what you want, then type drag sele, then use the above controls.
+Just noticed this playing around lol (also read Ryan Quinn's comment here)

 ### Label